-Figure 1.2: Schematic view of possible arbitrary space-time discretizations of a one dimensional problem.
+Figure 1.2: Schematic view of possible arbitrary space-time discretizations with one spatial dimension.

-In the subsequent Chapter 3 we will recollect the basic mathematical tools needed to develop a space-time discontinuous Galerkin method.
-This includes function spaces, abstract non-conforming stability and error analysis as well as triangulations.
+In the subsequent Chapter 3 we will recollect basic mathematical tools needed to develop a space-time discontinuous Galerkin method.
+This includes function spaces, abstract nonconforming stability and error analysis as well as triangulations.

-Continuing, in Chapter 4 we will apply the tools developed so far and derive a full space-time formulation for the Bidomain equations.
+Continuing, in Chapter 4 we will apply the tools developed so far and derive a full spacetime formulation for the Bidomain equations.
 Consecutively, we will give a numerical analysis based on a simpler linear problem.
 We will show boundedness and stability of the resulting discretized problems and present convergence studies.
-After that we will expand our results to the non-linear case and present convergence studies, too.
+After that, we will expand our results to the non-linear case and present convergence studies, too.

 In Chapter 5 we will present a discontinuous Galerkin finite element formulation based on [138].
-An overview of existing literature and a summary of the numerical analysis is given and, furthermore, we will give details on the implementational aspects of DGFEM for nonlinear elasticity and close this chapter with some convergence studies.
+An overview of existing literature and a summary of the numerical analysis is given and, furthermore, we will give details on the implementation of DGFEM for nonlinear elasticity.
+The chapter will be closed with convergence studies.